Optimal policies for Bayesian olfactory search in turbulent flows: Convergence of Perseus

 \subsection{Bellman error}

 To claim that the policies obtained using Perseus are near-optimal, one should confirm that the Bellman error (Eq.~\ref{eq:bellmanerror}) is decreasing from iteration to iteration.
-In Figs.~\ref{fig:training_bellman} and \ref{fig:validation_bellman}, we respectively show, for $\bar S = 2.5,$ the rms Bellman error on the belief set ${\cal B}$ and on beliefs encountered during testing.
+In Fig.~\ref{fig:training_bellman}, we show, for $\bar S = 2.5,$ the rms Bellman error on the belief set ${\cal B}$ and on beliefs encountered during testing.
 Borrowing from the lexicon of machine learning, we call these ``training'' and ``validation'' errors.